asantra/ProjectGeant4/README.md

 8. After all the simulations are done, we will try to plot the Cherenkov angle as a function of the particle momentum and try to find any correlation between those plots with the particle type.

+# Analysis of the root files
+1. Renaming the root files

+# Removing the entire repository after the simulation and analysis
-9. After **finishing** all of your simulation and analyses, you should delete the `MyProject` directory.
+1. After **finishing** all of your simulation and analyses, you should delete the `MyProject` directory.
 But remember, once deleted, you will not be able to retrieve your files inside the `MyProject` directory.
 So delete this only if all of your works (simulation+analysis+plotting) are done.

-10. If you are inside the `MyProject/ProjectGeant4/build` directory, then follow the commands:
+2. If you are inside the `MyProject/ProjectGeant4/build` directory, then follow the commands:
 ```
 cd ../../..
 rm -rf MyProject